-The national average cost to remodel a bathroom ranges from $12,500 to $15,000 depending on the size and extent of the project.
+The national average cost to remodel a bathroom is $5,000.
+However, bathroom renovation costs can range from $328-$12,900, depending on your bathroom's size and the extent of the project.

 What's in this cost guide?

-- Cost of bathroom remodel by square foot
+- Cost to remodel a bathroom by square feet

 - New bathroom renovation cost